 Immerse yourself in whatever activity you wish to take part in, but it's crucial to ready yourself for creativity.
 The best way to prepare is to become more knowledgeable about the art, design, and creative community you would like to master.
 Learning a new skill will always be the best way to awaken creativity.
 Learning different techniques once in a while can have you seeing the whole world through entirely new eyes.

 Want to pursue your creative passion with us?
 NYIAD offers five great online courses to choose from.
-We offer an interior design course, wedding planning course, event planning course, jewelry making course, and a course in Feng Shui interior design.
+We offer an interior design course, wedding planning course, event planning course, jewelry making course.